Building Maintenance18 min read

 Sign 2: Concrete Spalling or Delamination

 Spalling is the flaking, chipping, or breaking away of concrete from a surface.
-Delamination is the separation of concrete layers, often detectable by a hollow sound when tapped with a hammer (chain drag testing).
-Both conditions indicate that the concrete's protective cover over the reinforcing steel has been compromised.
+Delamination is the separation of concrete layers, often detectable by a hollow sound when tapped with a hammer or tested with a chain drag.
+Both conditions indicate that the concrete's protective cover over the reinforcing steel has been compromised — and in Texas, they are among the most common forms of concrete distress.

 What to look for: